Wet Underfloor Heating: UK Installation & Costs

 Running cost

-40m² living space, 8 hours daily heating:
+For 40m² of living space, heated 8 hours daily:

-Gas boiler (7p per kWh): £220–330 per year
+- Gas boiler (roughly 7p per kWh): £220-330 per year

-Heat pump (28p electricity, COP 3.5): £220–330 per year
+- Heat pump (roughly 28p per kWh electricity, COP around 3.5): £220-330 per year

 Retrofit vs new build